-Meet our TSB Community Partner Award winner, Dena
+Meet our TSB Community Hero Award winner, Dena

 Super great gran aged 90 recognised for helping her community thrive.